API versioning strategy

 Box can issue a new breaking change to API endpoints once per year, reserving the right to release an additional breaking change to address security or privacy concerns.
 In such cases, the new version will be incremented by one in the suffix.

-For example, if security issues need addressing in the previously released version 2025.0
+Example: If security issues need addressing in the previously released version 2025.0

 of Sign Requests, the new version will be labeled 2025.1